aNOnWhyMooS/connectivity/README.md

 Additionally, the repository of each model contains the sample-wise logits, predictions and labels for all the evaluation datasets used for that model in json files.

+All the following sections can be run in a Colab Notebook, and can be seen [here](notebooks/interpol_eval_plot.ipynb).

 ## Evaluation

 To evaluate a model, run: